rubenmoor/projectzero/ActorComponentInterface.md

 ```

 We don't use `virtual` and we can't make the function purely virtual, either.

-The implementation in `MyActor` changes, too:
+Second, the implementation in `MyActor` changes:

 ```cpp
 virtual UMyComponent* GetMyComponent_Implementation() override { return MyComponent; }
 ```

-The `Construction` method needs some adaption, too.
+Any call to what was formerly `GetOrbit` changes.
-Becoming Blueprint-compatible this way, we expose the interface to the Unreal API with the effect that the default implementation for
+You see the change in the `Construction` method.
-We are supposed to call interface methods like this:
+We are supposed to call interface methods like this, everywhere:

 ```cpp
 // casting doesn't always work, use `Implements<>` instead